staticmukesh/aerospike_exporter/README.md

-aerospike.alias    | Alias for aerospike node address. web.listen-address | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9145`. web.telemetry-path | Path under which to expose metrics, defaults to `metrics`.
+aerospike.alias    | Alias for aerospike node address. web.listen-address | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9145`. web.telemetry-path | Path under which to expose metrics, defaults to `metrics`. as-only-metrics    | Whether to avoid metrics other than aerospike, defaults to `false`.

 These settings take precedence over any configurations provided by [environment variables](#environment-variables).